blackfox113/censorshipbypassguide/docs/Server/Trojan.md

 ---

 ## Trojan is dead.
-No new updates are being pushed so we advice you to use the v2ray method.
+No new updates are being pushed so we advise you to use the v2ray method.